 An administrative fee is required for approved Affiliated and Proximate Activities:

-In general, commercial company-supported activities are only permitted during the pre or post days of CROI 2018.
-Commercial companies are defined as any profit entity (eg, including but not limited to pharmaceutical companies, medical communication firms, diagnostic companies, etc) or its agents (eg, including but not limited to public relations, publishing, or advertising firms, etc).
-If you have any questions at all about whether you are considered a commercial entity, please e-mail CROIaa"at"iasusa.org prior to submitting your Affiliated and Proximate Activity application.
+In general, commercial company–supported activities are permitted only during the pre or post days of CROI 2020.
+Commercial companies are defined as any profit entity (including but not limited to pharmaceutical companies, medical communication firms, and diagnostic companies) or its agents (including but not limited to public relations, publishing, or advertising firms).
+If you have any questions about whether you are considered a commercial entity, please email CROIaa@iasusa.org before submitting your Affiliated and Proximate Activity application.
 No promotional advisory board meetings, fishbowls, or social or leisure events are allowed (see below).
 Acceptable activities are:

 - Scientific Advisory Board Meetings